nanxiaobei/flooks/README.md

 2\.
 No need to add a file like `store.js` or `models.js`, because we don't need to distribute the store from top now.
 Without the centralized store, just models and components.

 3\.
 A module has its own space, with `useModel` and `getModel`, all other models can be reached.
-So modules are independent, but also connected.
+Modules are independent, but also connected.

 4\.
 Don't call `setModel` multiple times on a model, if you have a "common" model used in several place, recommend to initialize the "common" model in a skeleton component like `App.jsx`.